Murtaugh (How I Met Your Mother)

 "Murtaugh" is the 19th episode in the fourth season of the television series How I Met Your Mother and 83rd overall.
 It originally aired on March 30, 2009.
 In this episode, Ted and Barney feud over what activities are appropriate for their age, while Marshall and Lily disagree on how to coach Lily's students.

+The Title

+The episode's title, "Murtaugh," is a reference to the character Roger Murtaugh from the Lethal Weapon film series, played by Danny Glover.
+The character is known for frequently saying the line, "I'm too old for this," which parallels the theme of the episode where Ted creates a "Murtaugh List" of activities he believes he is too old to do.

 Plot

 Barney is banned from laser tag for being too rough, so he plans to toilet paper the arena.
-Ted notes that Barney is too old for laser tag, and reveals his "Murtaugh List" of things he believes he is too old to do anymore.

-Items include pulling an all nighter, eating an entire pizza in one sitting, and hanging posters without frames.
+Ted notes that Barney is too old for laser tag, and reveals his "Murtaugh List" of things he believes he is too old to do anymore, which includes pulling an all nighter, eating an entire pizza in one sitting, and hanging posters without frames.
 Barney "accepts" the "challenge" of completing the entire list within 24 hours and makes Ted a bet that if he succeeds, Ted must toilet paper the laser tag arena with him; if he fails, he must let Ted give him a three-hour lecture on architecture.